aqeebhussain122/C-Programming/gdb.md

 Core files should be used in gdb to recieve details of a seg fault

 # Tracing mechanisms
 Of course you've got a debugger and the whole point is to stop and resume programs any way you wish.
 To achieve this there are 3 different kinds of points which can support you

+### Additional breakpoint information
+5.1.7 Breakpoint Command Lists
+You can give any breakpoint (or watchpoint or catchpoint) a series of commands to execute when your program stops due to that breakpoint.
+For example, you might want to print the values of certain expressions, or enable other breakpoints. commands [bnum]
+... command-list ...
+end Specify a list of commands for breakpoint number bnum.
+The commands themselves appear on the following lines.
+Type a line containing just end to terminate the commands.
+To remove all commands from a breakpoint, type commands and follow it immediately with end; that is, give no commands.
+With no bnum argument, commands refers to the last breakpoint, watchpoint, or catchpoint set (not to the breakpoint most recently encountered).
+Pressing RET as a means of repeating the last gdb command is disabled within a command-list.
+You can use breakpoint commands to start your program up again.
+Simply use the continue command, or step, or any other command that resumes execution.